 The audience was on their feet by the end of her set – not a pair of hands stilled until Faith returned to the stage.
 She was completely at home for the entire concert, and seemed more comfortable in this more intimate environment than at a bigger show, clearly utterly in her element.

-For further information about Paloma Faith and future events visit here.
+For further information and future events visit Paloma Faith’s website here.

 Watch the video for Picking Up the Pieces here: